Changes in the brain

 6. | Changes in the brain

 Neurodegenerative disorders are illnesses that are caused by the death or restructuring of neurons in parts of the brain.
-Neuronsquestion icon communicate with each other to perform various brain functions, such as thinking, remembering, and planning and co-ordinating movements.
+Neuronst communicate with each other to perform various brain functions, such as thinking, remembering, and planning and co-ordinating movements.
 When they degenerate or are lost completely, these tasks can become increasingly difficult.

 Neurodegenerative diseases are more common in people over the age of 65.
 Examples include: